 - Prepares students for careers in a rapidly changing profession and to allow easy entrance to graduate education in the computer science field

-- Offers core courses in areas such as programming and data structures, programming language concepts, computer systems architecture, and a track of courses in software methodology and engineering
+- Offers courses in core areas such as programming and data structures, and electives in many specialty areas such as artificial intelligence, computer vision and graphics, systems architecture, computer security and software engineering

 - Offers two optional concentrations:

 Game Programming and Development (GMPD): provides conceptual understanding of game design and practical experience in the design and the development of games.

 - Computer Security: gives students the ability to design and implement computing security and privacy processes, software and systems.
 Students use mathematical foundations, algorithmic principles and computer science theory in the modeling and design of such systems.

 - Customize your degree through a variety of available minors at CCI, including Data Science, Computing Technology, Human-Computer Interaction, Information Systems, Security Technology and Software Engineering, or choose from the hundreds of available minors at Drexel.